eoinodrisc/ws_ui/README.md

 ## Getting Started

-All you need to do is to clone this repository,
+All you need to do is to clone this repository and the api repoitory at https://github.com/eoinodrisc/ws_api,

 Then, install the dependencies: